What do Claire's, Maplin and Toys R Us all have in common, other than going into administration?

 Toys R Us: If you come inside you'll probably find what you're looking for because our store is massive and jammed full of products.

 Claire's: If you buy something here it will probably be affordable.

-Where else can shoppers get all this, but with none of the physical effort of pushing a shopping cart all the comfort of their own sofa?
+Where else can shoppers find this level of convenience but with none of the physical effort of pushing a shopping cart and all the comfort of their own sofa?

 Variety and price can be found online.
 They don't make for a good shopping experience if that's all you have going on.

 Online shopping didn't exactly sneak up on us either.
 It's been around since the late 90s.

 That's 2 decades of time that could have been used thinking up better reasons to shop in-store.

 They had years to read their changing customer base and differentiate themselves as brands, but didn't.

 How many millennials got their ears pierced and spent their pocket money on butterfly hair clips and mood rings within the fluffy pink confines of a Claire's store?

 Claire's knew their preteen audience so well.
 But they couldn't read the room when that audience changed.